Welcome to your own boba tea shop!

 “Colorblind accessibility is always part of my game design and development process.
 I make sure every suit has a unique icon and include multiple colors and titles if possible.
 Also, I am trying to choose specific player colors that will be helpful to colorblind players.”

 I found Boba Mahjong quite enjoyable, and a deeper experience than I’d expected based on the small box and cute art.
 I’m thrilled to recommend it as 100% colorblind-friendly, 2-player game that’s easy to take with you anywhere!

-Boba Mahjong will be available on Kickstarter in Summer 2021.
+Boba Mahjong will be available on Kickstarter soon!
 Go to the Sunrise Tornado website for details!

 Colorblind Games received a complementary pre-production copy of Bob Mahjong for this preview.
 The components and final art may change in the final published version.